happykit/flags/README.md

 ### Code splitting

-If you have two variants for a page and you only want to render one depending on a feature flag, we can keep the client-side bundle small by using dynamic imports.
+If you have two variants for a page and you only want to render one depending on a feature flag, you're able to keep the client-side bundle small by using dynamic imports.

 ```js
 // TODO
 ```

-We can even go a step further and preload the flags on the server, so that the client receives a prerenderd page.
+You can even go a step further and preload the flags on the server, so that the client receives a prerenderd page.

 ```js
 // TODO